ynux/snowflake_datavault/README.md

 ### How to use this

 1. Prepare input metadata in `data/input/table_definitions.csv` (see below for examples)
-2. Establish connection to Snowflake `bin/connect_snowflake.py`
+2. Establish connection to Snowflake `bin/connect_snowflake.py` (everything in config.ini is expected to exist)

 For synthetic data and simple data types (String without CHARACTER_MAXIMUM_LENGTH etc.):